jimburton/scrabble/chapters/Chapter4.md

 When a move is played, we only want to calculate the freedoms in one direction, the opposite of the one in which the word was played.
-If a word was played horizontally we want to calculate the row freedom (up and down), vice versa the column freedom (left and right).
+If a word was played horizontally we want to calculate the row freedom (up and down), and if *vice versa* the column freedom (to the left and right).

 ```haskell
 -- The playable space around an occupied position on the board.